Mosquito Control Program

 Do not expect 100 percent elimination of the mosquitoes as a result of the control program.
 The goal is to reduce the biting activity to a tolerable level.
 There are several species of mosquitoes found in Pottageville that subsist throughout the summer season.

 Spring weather conditions also play a significant role in the efficacy of the program, which again, targets only the Spring Aedes mosquito.
-Remember, this is a one time application in the month of April.
-An excess rainfall after the application can easily facilitate a second hatch.
+Remember, this is a single application that may be conducted over a couple of days in the month of April and/or May.
+Excess rainfall after the application can easily facilitate a second hatch.
 As a result, residents will find that the level of success of this program can vary from year to year.

 Finally, it’s not hundreds of thousands of mosquitoes we’re dealing with, but millions that thrive in this vibrant eco-system – the presence of which supports many important creatures such as bats and the Purple Martin.